-- the NLC, CLC and AAPA all raised concerns about the increased stress and social disharmony in Aboriginal communities where hydraulic fracturing has been proposed, arising as a result of lack of reliable and accessible information about the shale gas industry and a general lack of understanding about how the current legislation (including the Land Rights Act, Native Title Act and Petroleum Act) provides opportunities to redress concerns about the effects of that industry on Aboriginal culture; - evidence from the Aboriginal environmental group Seed (an affiliate of the Australian Youth Climate Coalition), which had travelled to Aboriginal communities in the Barkly region to explain the nature and purpose of any onshore shale gas industry,142 that Aboriginal people from these communities have inadequate knowledge about that industry.
-Seed found that the Aboriginal people they spoke to had no knowledge of the techniques used in the horizontal drilling and fracturing of deep shale rock, and when these facts were put to Aboriginal people they expressed great concern; and143 - the response to presentations by the Panel at community consultations on the processes involved in hydraulic fracturing for shale gas suggests that knowledge of the likely impacts of any industry within the Aboriginal community in the Beetaloo Sub-basin, and more widely, is wholly inadequate.144
+(including the Land Rights Act, Native Title Act and Petroleum Act) provides opportunities to redress concerns about the effects of that industry on Aboriginal culture;

+- evidence from the Aboriginal environmental group Seed (an affiliate of the Australian Youth Climate Coalition), which had travelled to Aboriginal communities in the Barkly region to explain the nature and purpose of any onshore shale gas industry,162 that Aboriginal people from these communities have inadequate knowledge about the industry.
+Seed found that the Aboriginal people they spoke to had no knowledge of the techniques used in the horizontal drilling and hydraulic fracturing of deep shale rock, and when these facts were put to Aboriginal people they expressed great concern;163 and - the response to presentations by the Panel at community consultations on the processes involved in hydraulic fracturing for onshore shale gas suggests that knowledge of the likely impacts of this industry within the Aboriginal community in the Beetaloo Sub-basin, and more widely, is wholly inadequate.164

-The lack of trusted, reliable, and accessible information about hydraulic fracturing and any onshore shale gas industry in remote Aboriginal communities has resulted in, first, the communities feeling disempowered, and second, the communities being divided between those in favour of fracking and those against it.
-The conflict is largely the result of either pro-fracking or anti-fracking groups that have filled an information void with misinformation.
-The NLC noted that, "the direct engagement or recruitment of Aboriginal persons by individuals/organisations with an interest on either side of the Ifrackingl debate may pose a risk to social cohesion and to relationships/roles associated with traditional kinship systems that may exist between such individuals."
-145 and that, "the politicisation lof petroleum consultations! can and does have an incredibly disruptive effect on Aboriginal culture and society and on local group decision making processes."
-146
+The lack of trusted, reliable, and accessible information about hydraulic fracturing specifically, and more generally, about any onshore shale gas industry in remote Aboriginal communities has resulted in: first, communities feeling disempowered; and second, communities being divided between those in favour of hydraulic fracturing and those against it.
+The conflict is largely the result of either 'pro-fracking' or 'anti-fracking' groups that have filled an information void with misinformation.
+The NLC noted that, "the direct engagement or recruitment of Aboriginal persons by individuals/organisations with an interest on either side of the [fracking] debate may pose a risk to social cohesion and to relationships/roles associated with traditional kinship systems that may exist between such individuals."
+165 And further that, "the politicisation lof petroleum consultations! can and does have an incredibly disruptive effect on Aboriginal culture and society and on local group decision-making processes."

-The CLC also warned that information being provided to Aboriginal groups "tends to be industry or anti-fracking centric and subject to bias and misinformation".
-The Panel was told that some Aboriginal people in remote communities had been given "misinformation" and "unsubstantiated propaganda" specifically designed to frighten them about any onshore shale gas industry.
-In several communities, views were expressed to the Panel indicating a firm belief that the process of hydraulic fracturing would inevitably lead to environmental catastrophe.
-In the course of community consultations in Tennant Creek, Elliott and Borroloola, the Panel heard evidence from younger Aboriginal people who oppose hydraulic fracturing as an essential expression of their commitment to their traditional culture and as a way of honouring their elders.
-They said that their opposition to hydraulic fracturing occurring on their country was analogous to their ancestors' armed resistance to colonisation in the 1900s, and therefore, central to their traditional identity.
-The prevalence of these views establishes the preconditions for social disharmony.
+The CLC also warned that information being provided to Aboriginal groups "tends to be industry or anti-fracking centric and subject to bias and misinformation."167 The Panel was told that some Aboriginal people in remote communities had been given "misinformation" and "unsubstantiated propaganda"168 specifically designed to frighten them about any onshore shale gas industry in the NT.